barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 \- Does an enlightened person fall under the law of cause and effect or not?
 \- A person is conditioned to appear, and so is conditioned to cease.
 What has the nature of enlightenment is unconditioned.

+\- Does an enlightened person fall under the law of cause and effect or not?
+\- [Kyogen](https://en.wikipedia.org/wiki/Hsiang-yen_Chih-hsien) heard the tile hit the bamboo and was enlightened.
+When the tile fell back on the floor, what was heard?

 ### Answers trying to be stupid

 \- Does an enlightened person fall under the law of cause and effect or not?